yasaswinibonthu/Crime-in-India-Kaggle-dataset/README.md

 For my model I have used Serious_fraud dataset.

-My model predicts the Loss_of_property above 100 crores that happened in a particular area in the year 2001.
+My model predicts the number of cases of Loss_of_property above 100 crores that happened in a particular area in the year 2001.